One Night Stand (1997 film): Development and writing

 The film was based on a script by Joe Eszterhas then at a career peak due to the success of Basic Instinct (1992).
-In 1994, Eszterhas sold a four-page outline for One Night Stand to New Line Pictures for $2.5 million, with an additional $1.5 million to be paid once filming had started.
+In 1994, Eszterhas sold a four-page outline for One Night Stand to New Line for $2.5 million, with an additional $1.5 million to be paid once filming had started.

 "No one has ever paid this for a movie idea," said Eszterhas' agent Guy McElwaine.
 The previous record was $1.6 million (against $3.4 million) paid to Eszterhas by producer Jon Peters to adapt a book about John Gotti for Columbia Pictures.

 Part of the appeal of the deal was Adrian Lyne was attached to direct.
 Lyne would be paid $250,000 to help develop the script and have a final fee of $7 million.

-Robert Shaye of New Line said, "With Joe Eszterhas and Adrian Lyne, you're more than investing in an idea, you're investing in a film with a world- class screenwriter and director who can attract world-class talent."
+Robert Shaye of New Line said, "With Joe Eszterhas and Adrian Lyne, you're more than investing in an idea, you're investing in a film with a world-class screenwriter and director who can attract world-class talent."
 Shaye said he regarded the pitch as "a completed package [rather] than notes on a piece of paper."

 Eszterhas says the film was based on the break up of his marriage.
 When the couple in the film have a one-night stand, "They talk, they have sex, they make love, and I distinguish between the two things.
 It's not just the sex, it's to do with the heart, not the glands.
 Now I am 50, I am sure of the difference."

 Eszterhas handed in his script in early 1995.
 According to the Los Angeles Times, his "first draft certainly wasn't the sort of script you'd want to give Bob Dole for bedtime reading.
 Its first 65 pages are given over to an Olympic decathlon-style sexual encounter between the couple, with almost as much trash talk about sex as sex itself."